mohamedtouihri/-Project-The-Counter/README.md

 ## Project Description

-This project is a simple web application that allows users to change the background color of a web page by clicking a button.
-It is implemented using HTML, CSS, and JavaScript.
+This project allows users to increment, decrement, and reset a counter, showcasing fundamental JavaScript functions and DOM manipulation.

 <h3 align="left">🛠 Language and tools</h3>